This article describes how to run TURF (Total Unduplicated Reach and Frequency) analysis.

 - Specify your desired Portfolio size.

-- OPTIONAL: To select an alternative to be automatically included in the output go to CONSTRAINTS > Must Include and select the desired alternative from the list.
+- OPTIONAL: To select an alternative to be automatically included in the output go to Constraints > Must Include and select the desired alternative from the list.
 The selected alternative will appear in all portfolios.

-- OPTIONAL: To select a set of alternatives that can not appear in a portfolio together go to CONTRAINTS > Mutually exclusive set 1 and select the desired alternative from the list.
+- OPTIONAL: To select a set of alternatives that can not appear in a portfolio together go to Constraints > Mutually exclusive set 1 and select the desired alternative from the list.
 You can select up to Portfolio size minus 1 (in our example 4-1 = 3) alternatives per set.

 - OPTIONAL: Specify the Minimum alternatives per case - the minimum number of alternatives liked in the portfolio.
 Respondents not reaching the number will not be included in the analysis.
 By default, the value is set to 1.